ryojitanabe/ryojitanabe.github.io/index.md

 * 2024.3.22 I will present our following TEVC paper at the Journal to Conference track (J2C) in [IEEE CEC2024](https://2024.ieeewcci.org/):
     * Ryoji Tanabe, Ke Li: Quality Indicators for Preference-based Evolutionary Multi-objective Optimization Using a Reference Point: A Review and Analysis. [pdf](https://arxiv.org/abs/2301.12148), [code](https://github.com/ryojitanabe/prefqi), [link](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10268021)
 * 2024.3.22 Our paper has been accepted to [ACM GECCO2024](https://gecco-2024.sigevo.org/):
-    * Ryoji Tanabe: Benchmarking Parameter Control Methods in Differential Evolution for Mixed-Integer Black-Box Optimization.pdf, code, slides
+    * Ryoji Tanabe: Benchmarking Parameter Control Methods in Differential Evolution for Mixed-Integer Black-Box Optimization. [pdf](https://arxiv.org/abs/2404.03303), [code](https://github.com/ryojitanabe/de_bbobmixint), [data](https://zenodo.org/doi/10.5281/zenodo.10608500), slides
 * 2024.02.09 I will participate in a Lorentz Center workshop "[BeMCO: Benchmarking in Multi-Criteria Optimisation](https://www.lorentzcenter.nl/site/index.php?pntHandler=WorkshopTemplatePage&pntType=ConPagina&id=1930)".
 * 2023.10.13 I have been ranked as the top 2% of the world's scientists in 2022 in a list released by Stanford University. [link](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/6), [link](https://elsevier.digitalcommonsdata.com/public-files/datasets/btchxktzyw/files/7bad01c2-63e8-4ed2-94f2-4af4b3b0a4fe/file_downloaded).
 * 2023.9.20 Our paper has been accepted to [IEEE Transactions on Evolutionary Computation](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4235).
 This is collaborative research with Prof. Ke Li at University of Exeter.